#Fantasy buildings

 Golden Grills: A Restaurant with a blacksmith built into the side.
 The facilities are shared and may fight often.
 They make good American-style ribs and buy used weapons from adventurers.

 Grilla's Gormay Potluck: A food place where you trade food for food.
-In some cases, some constructs that help with cooking can be bought there (If stolen, they will still work but will try and poison people when they cook, or not listen to them at all because they haven't been transferred over to the thief.
+In some cases, some constructs that help with cooking can be bought there (If stolen, they will still work but will try and poison people when they cook, or not listen to them because they haven't been transferred to the thief.
 If they go back and complain about it, they will be called out and possibly arrested by the shop for that).
 Some of the food also has special effects, and they'll buy fresh monster parts and other food stock for gold.

 Baron's delivery: A delivery service that sells off overdue orders and will go off and find things for you up to a point (They won't go and find ancient treasures, people-specific items, extra).
 They also charge by the item. with them selling it off if you don't show up in time.
-They state this to each customer bluntly and directly. then they assign a location to pick it up later, and they either get the item or a refund.
+They state this to each customer bluntly and directly.
+Then they assign a location to pick it up later, and they either get the item or a refund.

 The Cresent Moon: A shop that has a general goods, a midnight lottery, and a bidding war after that.
 With a paid party in the basement after that.